almirbanjanovic/copilot-console-simulator/README.md

 # Copilot Console Simulator

-A .NET 9.0 console application that simulates interactions with an AI assistant like GitHub Copilot.
-This project demonstrates dependency injection, interfaces, asynchronous programming, and unit testing patterns.
+A modern .NET 9.0 console application that simulates interactions with an AI assistant like GitHub Copilot.
+This project demonstrates dependency injection, interfaces, asynchronous programming, unit testing patterns, and the latest .NET 9 features including semi-auto properties with the `field` keyword and collection expressions.

 ## Features